Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 The Chicago Riverwalk is a local favorite year-round, but it hits a sweet spot over Labor Day weekend.
 Warm days and cooler nights mean it’s a must-visit destination for outdoor dining or a leisurely stroll.

-Make time to stop at one of the many riverside restaurants and bars, admire public art like the mesmerizing nighttime Art on THE MART, and hop on a boat tour right from the river’s edge.
+Make time to stop at one of the many riverfront restaurants and bars, admire public art like the mesmerizing nighttime Art on THE MART, and hop on a boat tour right from the river’s edge.
+You can also rent kayaks, pontoons, retro electric boats, and more to continue your waterfront exploration.

 Watch one of Chicago’s iconic sports teams